JetBrains/marketplace-docs/topics/paid-plugins-start/add-required-parameters.md

 <note><p>If you’re building the plugin with Gradle, the plugin version is defined in the plugins section of a project's build.gradle file.
 For more detailed information, please refer <a href="https://plugins.jetbrains.com/docs/intellij/gradle-guide.html#controlling-downloads-by-the-gradle-plugin">here</a>.</p></note>

 According to the `release-date` parameter, this plugin can be purchased starting from `August 18, 2021`.
 Its major version release is `2021.1`, and that number should not be changed in your further minor updates.
-As for the `version` parameter, it is equal to `release-version` initially, but it will be different for minor releases.
+As for the `version` parameter, it matches the `release-version` initially.
+When you increase the `version` parameter for minor updates, it still should match the 'release-version' (only last digits are increased).

 Here is an example of a minor update: